deanwampler/spark-scala-tutorial/README.markdown

 ## Getting Help

 Before describing the different ways to work with the tutorial, if you're having problems, use the [Gitter chat room](https://gitter.im/deanwampler/spark-scala-tutorial) to ask for help.
+You can also use the new [Discussions feature](https://github.com/deanwampler/spark-scala-tutorial/discussions) for the GitHub repo.
 If you're reasonably certain you've found a bug, post an issue to the [GitHub repo](https://github.com/deanwampler/spark-scala-tutorial/issues).
-Pull requests are welcome!!
+Pull requests are welcome, too!!

 ## Setup Instructions